lovebarnowls/softwareremove/static/Readme.txt

-You are the system administrator for the Names-with-Christian-Origins-League.
-The previous administrator has been slacking off.
+You are the system administrator for the retired defenders league.
+The previous administrator has been working hard with userids, but has been slacking off defensive protocols.

-You will need to add authorized users, authorized administrators, as well as remove unauthorized users.

 Authorized administrators:

 	ubuntu
-	luke
-	joy
-	grace
+	terry

 Authorized users:

-	jordan
-	marcus
-	timothy
-	angel
-	simon
-	judah
-	theresa
-	phoebe
-	peter
-	john
-	james

-There is no forensic question for this practice image.
-Happy adding/removing users.
+	maldini

+As the previous administrator has been slacking off security protocols, you might want to look into how to fortify your network systems.
+For hints, look into the forensics files.